Japan to tap technology for military use, another step away from pacifism

 The project will include security but it is not solely to be meant to create military technology, Yamamoto told a news conference last week.

-Unlike DARPA, which is within the Pentagon, the Japanese program - already dubbed "JARPA" by some - is to be overseen by the Cabinet Office.
+Unlike DARPA, which is within the Pentagon, the Japanese programme - already dubbed "JARPA" by some - is to be overseen by the Cabinet Office.

-"The starting point is not to develop military applications, but civilian projects that may have eventually have military uses," said Satoshi Tsuzukibashi of the defense-production committee at business lobby Keidanren.
+"The starting point is not to develop military applications, but civilian projects that may have eventually have military uses," said Satoshi Tsuzukibashi of the defence-production committee at business lobby Keidanren.